Quantile regression

 Quantile regression is a type of regression analysis used in statistics and econometrics.
 Whereas the method of least squares estimates the conditional mean of the response variable across values of the predictor variables, quantile regression estimates the conditional median (or other quantiles) of the response variable.
+[There is also a method for predicting the conditional geometric mean of the response variable, .]
 Quantile regression is an extension of linear regression used when the conditions of linear regression are not met.

 Advantages and applications

 One advantage of quantile regression relative to ordinary least squares regression is that the quantile regression estimates are more robust against outliers in the response measurements.
 However, the main attraction of quantile regression goes beyond this and is advantageous when conditional quantile functions are of interest.
-Different measures of central tendency and statistical dispersion can be useful to obtain a more comprehensive analysis of the relationship between variables.
+Different measures of central tendency and statistical dispersion can be used to more comprehensively analyze the relationship between variables.

 In ecology, quantile regression has been proposed and used as a way to discover more useful predictive relationships between variables in cases where there is no relationship or only a weak relationship between the means of such variables.
 The need for and success of quantile regression in ecology has been attributed to the complexity of interactions between different factors leading to data with unequal variation of one variable for different ranges of another variable.

 Another application of quantile regression is in the areas of growth charts, where percentile curves are commonly used to screen for abnormal growth.